Azachary8232/Final_Frontier_Deploy/README.md

 - npm
 - 3js
 ## Features
-List the ready features here:
 - Multiple categories to display interesting facts on NASA and space
 - CSS light speed graphics
 - 3d rotating image of planet Earth
 ## Screenshots
 ![Example screenshot](./img/screenshot.png)
 <!-- If you have screenshots you'd like to share, include them here. -->
-## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?
-Proceed to describe how to install / setup one's local environment / get started with the project.
-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.
-`write-your-code-here`
 ## Project Status
 Project is: _in progress_ / _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why.
 ## Room for Improvement